gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Bookster?"

-"*La*, Erileine..."
-Razi struggled to sit up, then let his head fall back on his pillow.
+"*La*, Erileine…" Razi struggled to sit up, then let his head fall back on his pillow.
 "When is?"

 "It's morning.
 Almost, anyway.
 You're in the infirmary, in the